ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 :   Specify a name for the new gateway.

 `--file value`
 :   JSON file for input data.
-Input method for AS Prepend values.
+Input method for AS Prepend and Route Filter values.

 `--bfd-interval value`
 :   Configures the minimum interval (in milliseconds) between the transmitted and received BFD packets.
 Range [300 - 255000]